 In 2012, we found a solution for mobile support nudges via a partnership with a higher education mobile texting platform that keeps students on track by sending them unique, personalized nudges related to their academics, time and stress management, engagement, and information on campus resources for success.

 Online Math (2012-2014).
 Historically, our first project with P+ was nudging students to successful completion in newly ONLINE math courses in pre-calculus and statistics.
 These new courses were a concern, much desired in the online format by working adults, but - as is always the case with the online format - worrisome for the administration if students would be more at risk not to complete.
 The students were sent nudges regarding due dates, study habits, stresses and staying focused.
 The program was also expanded to include a new economics course for two quarters.
 The results were that online students stayed on task, completing with equivalent grades as the face-to-face sections and with higher grades and completion rates than their online peers who opted out of text message support.

-In 2016-2017, we served 488 first year students.
-We typically find that 60-70% of these students will return texts that ask them questions.
+In the 4 years of this First-Year nudging initiative, we typically found that 60-70% of these students will return texts that ask them questions.
 We do allow stopouts, but less than 20% of students choose to stopout.
 Even the majority of participating non-responders (those who choose to receive but don't return texts) respond in year-end surveys that they found the service helpful and that they would recommend it for all new students.